Dr. Michele Hawkins | Interim Provost and Vice President for Academic Affairs

-Rochelle Maitland is the Executive Assistant to the Provost and in this role she provides primary support.
-She has been with FAU since 2015, holding positions in both Undergraduate Admissions as an advisor and recruiter, and Campus Operations for the Broward Campuses.
+Rochelle Campbell is the Executive Assistant to the Provost.
+In this capacity, she povides administrative support to Dr. Danilowicz as well as to the staff in the Provost's Office.
+She has been with FAU since 2015, holding positions in Undergraduate Admissions as an advisor and recruiter in the Link Transfer Success Program, and Campus administration for the Broward Campuses.

-She earned her bachelor’s degree in Psychology from the Charles E. Schmidt College of Science in 2014 and is on track to earn her master’s degree in Communication Studies from FAU this fall.
+She earned her bachelor’s degree in Psychology from FAU's Charles E. Schmidt College of Science in 2014 and her Master's in Communications in the College of Arts and Letters in 2019.

-Professor Johnson continues to serve the Dorothy F. Schmidt College of Arts and Letters as the Associate Dean for enrollment management and facilities.
+Professor Linda Johnson is the Associate Vice President for Academic Affairs, Broward Campuses.
 She joined Florida Atlantic University in 1997 as an Assistant Professor in Graphic, where she developed the MFA in Graphic Design and served as the graduate coordinator for over 10 years.
 She served as Chair of the Department of Visual Arts and Art History from 2008-2012.

 Aloha Balza serves as the Coordinator for both the Office of Community Engagement and the Office of Interprofessional Education and Practice, under the Office of the Provost purview.
 In her roles, she develops and manages strategies and policies related to the institution’s community engaged programs.
 She also works closely with the Director and Associate Directors from OIPE&P to create and implement interprofessional programming for students in the colleges of medicine and nursing, and the school of social work.
 Additionally, she is responsible for the collection and reporting of CE and IPE&P data and maintenance of respective websites.
 Prior to assuming the coordinator position, Aloha worked as a research assistant for the Community Engagement Task Force.